 are a series of rivers and broads (lakes), most of which are navigable and provide a great boating destination with waterside restaurants and pubs.
 This a great place to also cycle and walk alongside the river routes.

 is East Anglia's capital, with over 1500 historic buildings within the old walls, and winding lanes and cobbled streets.
 The magnificent Norwich Cathedral dominates Norwich with its 12th C castle keep.
 There are plenty of museums such as Strangers' Hall Museum, John Jarrold Printing Museum, and the City of Norwich Aviation Museum.
 Numerous Art Galleries, Norwich Theatre, and many restaurants and pubs to enjoy.
 Norwich boasts some excellent shopping centres, a colourful open air market and the famous Coleman's Mustard Shop!

 Towards the west Fakenham on the River Wensum has a large market place surrounded by handsome 18/19th C. buildings, interesting courtyards and tiny lanes.
 Here you will also find Fakenham Racecourse.

 is a thriving market town set in the Waveney Valley, and borders a six acre mere which is home to a variety of wildfowl.
 Not far from here is Banham Zoo and also Bressingham Steam Museum - both great for a family day out!
 Nearby Thetford was the capital of East Anglia a thousand years ago and left a legacy of historic sites such as the Iron Age earthworks and the Norman castle mound and the 12th C. priory.
-Not far away is the High Lodge Forest Centre, which offers great outdoor fun, cycle routes and the popular Aerial Trekking - Go Ape.So, if you're looking to stay on a farm in Norfolk, please use the search links on the left of this page with ‘Norfolk’ as your LocationImages supplied by Norfolk Tourism.
+Not far away is the High Lodge Forest Centre, which offers great outdoor fun, cycle routes and the popular Aerial Trekking - Go Ape.So, if you're looking to stay on a farm in Norfolk, please use the search links with ‘Norfolk’ as your LocationImages supplied by Norfolk Tourism.